elightup/falcon/readme.txt

-=== Falcon ===
+=== Falcon - WordPress Optimizations & Tweaks ===
 Contributors: elightup, rilwis, truongwp
 Tags: optimization, optimize, optimizer, loading speed, performance, speed, clean, clean up, cleaner, ping, pingback, heartbeat, emoji, emojis
 Requires at least: 4.3
-Tested up to: 5.6
+Tested up to: 5.9.1
-Stable tag: 2.0.4
+Stable tag: 2.0.5
 Requires PHP: 5.6
 License: GPLv2 or later

-Falcon is a WordPress plugin which cleans up your website and optimizes it for a better performance.
+A lightweight WordPress optimization and tweak plugin for a better performance

 == Description ==

-**Falcon** is a WordPress plugin which **cleans up your website and optimizes it for a better performance**.
+**Falcon** is lightweight WordPress plugin that provide a list of optimizations and tweaks that help you improve the performance and user experience for your WordPress sites.

-### What does Falcon do?
+### Features

 * Disable heartbeat
 * Disable emojis